-When storage space is an issue, the AquaPodKit™ is perfect as an emergency water supply when hurricanes, floods, storms and other disasters cut off or contaminate your water supply.
-Perfect for those who live in apartments or smaller homes, the AquaPodKit stores easier than many cases of store-bought water.
-It is also perfect to keep on-hand as a back-up water supply.
+When storage space is an issue, The AquaPodKit™ is perfect as an emergency water supply when hurricanes, floods, storms and other disasters cut off or contaminate your water supply.
+Unlike its more expensive competitors, the company manufactures the liners in the United States.

 The Atlantic hurricane season starts June 1, 2013 and the Eastern Pacific season starts May 15, 2013.
 It is not too early to prepare.
 At the first warnings of a hurricane, put your disaster plan into action.
 Including the AquaPodKit assures you will have fresh water for weeks.

 The most important thing to know is that the government will most likely not be of any use; you need to be prepared to help yourself.

 With Hurricane Isaac looming off the coast of New Orleans, memories of another August in 2005 float back like a…Read More >